Oslo Mosquito Raid (1942): Impact

 Although the raid had failed to achieve its objective, it was considered dramatic enough to be used to reveal the existence of the Mosquito to the British public, and the following day (26 September) listeners to the BBC Home Service learned that a new aircraft – the Mosquito – had been revealed for the first time by the RAF, and that four had made a low level attack on Oslo.
 The Mosquito bomber was featured in The Times on 28 September, and the next day the newspaper published two captioned photographs illustrating the Oslo bomb strikes and damage.

+Victoria Terrasse also remained in operation after the attack leading to another bombing raid on 31 December 1944 which also failed to destroy the building.